 - Support for Simay-e Azadi Satellite Television network

-…I remember when I was about 7 years old, we watched INTV in Iran, in Tehran.
-INTV was at that time only 2 hours, from 21:00 to 23:00 in the evening.
-Me, my brother and my parents tried every day to finish our work before that time so that we could watch the programs.
-Of course we covered our satellite dish, otherwise the Iranian regime could find out and my parents could be arrested.
-We loved INTV because the Mullahs had made Iran into a big prison.
-When you find any hope out of this prison, it is everything for you and the INTV which is the vision of freedom and the Iranian resistance and the hope of people of Iran is playing that role….
+- …I remember when I was about 7 years old, we watched INTV in Tehran, Iran.
+INTV at that time broadcast only 2 hours of programming from 21:00 to 23:00 in the evening.
+My brother, my parents and I tried every day to finish our work before that time so that we could watch the programs.
+Of course we hid our satellite dish, otherwise the Iranian regime could find out and my parents could be arrested.
+We loved INTV because the mullahs had made Iran into a big prison.
+When you find even a small sign of hope out of this prison, it becomes everything for you.
+The INTV which is the vision of freedom and the Iranian resistance and the hope of people of Iran is playing that role….

-This situation has created a serious need of the Iranian people to access outside news sources and outlets.
+This situation has created a vital need for the Iranian people to access outside news sources and outlets.
 Simay-e Azadi was established to respond to this need and has served as a trusted news outlet both inside and outside the country.
 It has become a reliable, popular, and credible source, giving voice to the aspirations and dreams of Iranians everywhere.

 Its operations rely on the help of hundreds of volunteers around the world, mostly intellectuals, writers, artists, journalists, and activists trying to act as a bridge and conduit for awareness.
-Simay-e Azadi is funded by donations from its viewers and other interested individuals only and not advertising.
-The principal funding vehicle is telethons held three to four times per year, which invite viewers to call and make contributions to enable the Channel to continue its be raised in order to expand programing, broadcast outlets and viewership within the country.
+Simay-e Azadi is funded by donations from its viewers and other interested individuals only and has no advertising.
+The principal funding vehicle is telethons held three to four times per year, which invite viewers to call and make contributions to enable the Channel to continue its programming.
+The financial contributions help the channel to expand programming and viewership within the country.

 Simay-e Azadi’s goals are:

 - Fund educational broadcasts internationally to reach the Iranian public;